 I do not open my Dahlia field to the pubic or for u-picks which ensures that sterilization practices are not compromised.

 I ruthlessly cull any plant that shows visual symptoms which COULD BE interpreted as virus.
-When in doubt, I pull the plant and dispose of it (and the surrounding soil where appropriate) rather than taking the chance of allowing suspected disease to spread to other plant stock.
+When in doubt, my practice is to pull the plant and dispose of it (as well as the surrounding soil where appropriate) to mitigate the risk of allowing suspected disease to spread to other plant stock.

-I personally hand plant, hand harvest and hand divide all of our tubers here on the farm.
-I do not resell imported tubers or tubers from other sources and I will only ever share my best tuber stock with my customers.
+I personally hand plant, hand harvest and hand divide all of the tubers on my farm.
+I do not resell imported tubers nor do I sell tubers from other sources.
+I will only ever offer my best tuber stock that has been grown out on my farm and observed for a minimum of 1 year.

-The above measures represent my best effort to ensure that my tuber stock remains as healthy as possible; however, bearing in mind the ADS statistic that 87% of asymptomatic dahlia stock does harbour at least 1 dormant virus, the fact that plant stock that has been asymptomatic can transition to showing signs of virus at anytime, and the reality that insects are everywhere, it is impossible to guarantee that our tuber stock is virus free without testing each and every plant.
-Furthermore, your soil health and growing conditions will greatly effect tuber health once planted in your garden.
-Having been fully transparent regarding these factors, please understand that we will not provide refunds for plants that display signs of virus once planted in your garden during the 2025 growing season or beyond.
+The above measures represent my best effort to ensure that my tuber stock remains as healthy as possible; however, bearing in mind the ADS advice that 87% of asymptomatic dahlia stock does harbour at least 1 dormant virus, the fact that plant stock that has been asymptomatic can transition to showing signs of virus at anytime, and the reality that insects are everywhere, it is impossible to guarantee that our tuber stock is virus free without testing each and every plant.
+Furthermore, your soil health and growing conditions can greatly effect tuber health once planted in your garden.
+Having been fully transparent regarding these factors, please understand that I will not provide refunds for plants that display signs of virus once planted in your garden during the 2026 growing season or beyond.

 What You Can Expect

-Tuber Size - All tubers are sold as single tubers, not clumps.
-Tuber size and shape varies widely according to the variety.
-Some dahlia cultivars make long skinny tubers and some make large round tubers.
+Tuber Quality - All tubers are sold as single tubers, not clumps.
+Tuber size and shape varies widely according to variety.
+Some dahlia cultivars make long skinny tubers, some are large and round.
 Some are wrinkly.
 Some are smooth.
-Please note that a tuber the size of your baby finger will grow a healthy, vigorous plant just as well as a tuber the size of your fist.
+These discrepancies are not cause for concern.
+Rest assured that a tuber the size of your baby finger will grow a healthy, vigorous plant just as well as a tuber the size of your fist.

-Availability - All varieties will show as coming soon on the product page until the sale opens.
-Once the sale begins, the items in your cart are not "held".
-It is therefore possible that items may have been automatically removed from you cart before you complete the entire checkout process (and your total adjusted accordingly).
+Availability - All varieties will show as "COMING SOON" on the product page until the sale opens.
+Once the sale begins, items in your cart are not "held".
+It is possible that items may have been automatically removed from you cart before you complete the entire checkout process (and your total adjusted accordingly).
 This means that another shopper was quicker than you and that variety has sold out.
 While I understand how disappointing this can be, it is a limitation of our web platform which is out of my control.

 Your Responsibilities